-After you update your name on your Social Security card, notify your HR department of your name change so your employer can update your payroll and benefits information to your new name.
+After you update your name on your Social Security card, notify your employer or HR department of your name change so your employer can update your payroll and benefits information to your new name.

 Don’t know where to start with changing your name change?

 NewlyNamed provides personalized name change kits to take time and hassle out of your name change after marriage or divorce.
 Check out our name change kits if you’d like to make your name change easy.